 (please click image)

-As perplexing as my feeling about the plane and fuselage was, and I continue to believe the feeling was accurate to this day, I began to get more and more drowsy, slipping toward a deep warm sleep, the same type of deep warm sleep they say you fall into just before you freeze to death.
+As perplexing as my feeling about the plane and fuselage was, and I continue to believe the feeling was accurate to this day, I went ahead moving forward for my survival by piling as much snow as I could in an attempt to close off the largest fuselage opening.
+With at last some protection I sat back trying to figure my next move.
+Soon I began to get more and more drowsy, slipping toward a deep warm sleep, the same type of deep warm sleep they say you fall into just before you freeze to death.
 Unable to fight it, with waning strength and weakening will, I just let it happen.
 The next thing I knew I could hear voices of people outside and around the wreckage --- with sunshine filtering through the windows and cracks and no sound of blowing or howling wind.
 Not long after that someone was pounding on the fuselage.
 I yelled out the best I could and in seconds I was surrounded by several men that for all practical purposes I would describe as sherpa-like.

 None of them spoke English.
 In a rudimentary sign language it seemed as though they were trying to find out where the others were.
 I showed them both my hands with all ten fingers pointing up, touching the top of each finger one at a time by switching hands trying to imply there were at least ten of us, then shrugging my shoulders and sweeping the palm of my hands apart indicating I didn't know where they were, they were just gone.
 They went through the plane taking everything that wasn't tied down then motioning to me to follow them we left.